freeradical13/freeradical13.github.io/index.md

 The phenotype for a trait most commonly observed in a species is called the [wild type][].

+An organism is [haploid][] if it has one instance of each chromosome.
+An organism is [diploid][] if it has two instances of each chromosome.
+An organism is [polyploid][] if it has three or more instances of each chromosome.
+Matching chromosomes in diploids and polyploids with the same number of genes are called [homologs][] (or homologous chromosomes).
+The number and appearance of chromosomes is called an organism's [karyotype][].

 ### Phylogeny

 [Phylogeny][] is the study of the historical relationships between organisms and placement into a [taxonomy][].
 A taxonomy is broken down into a tree of groups called [taxa][] (singular taxon).
 The top-most taxa (called [domains][]) are Prokaryotes and Euykaryotes.
 Prokaryotes are subdivided into Archaea and Bacteria.
 Eukaryotes include a membrane-bound nucleus containing their chromosomes and have membrane-bound organelles, whereas prokaryotes have free-floating chromosomes.